dragontheory/THOR/README.md

 ---

 LAYOUT : :
-WARNING: As opposed to a seed or start-up Minimum Viable Product (MVP) application, this is a live client-side framework with working functionality already built in! **Just "mucking around with it" will most likely break or severely limit both obvious and non-obvious functionality/features!** Such as: (but not limited to)
+WARNING : : As opposed to a seed or start-up Minimum Viable Product (MVP) application, this is a live client-side framework with working functionality already built in! **Just "mucking around with it" will most likely break or severely limit both obvious and non-obvious functionality/features!** Such as: (but not limited to)
 * responsiveness,
 * browser compatibility,
 * user preferences,